hridaewcca/cca-programming-electronics-spring-2018/hw/week7.md

 ### Homework 7 (due Midnight Sunday, March 11, 2018)

 In this homework, you'll extend some Pong code and learn about Arduino.
+Save your work with the filenames I have specified and put it in a repository labeled 'hw7'.
+Submit the url using the [usual form](https://docs.google.com/forms/d/e/1FAIpQLSdsmP-O5zUX7yqt2SPWE9AiUPgcG28jPrEjmigq1fqCVSBxpQ/viewform)

 #### Pong

 We started writing pong in class, and ended up with [this code](https://github.com/cantor10000/cca-programming-electronics-spring-2018/blob/master/class_code/pong_monday.js).
 I've added some comments to the code with hints on how to make certain changes.

 **Assignment 1**: `pong.js`:

-1) 30 POINTS Modify the code above to make the ball appear at a random height (but still in the middle of the playing space) and
-with a random velocity, so that the ball is moving either up and right, down and right, down and left, or up and left: with EQUAL PROBABILITY!
+1) 30 POINTS Modify the code above to make the ball appear at a random height (but still in the middle of the playing space) and with a randomized velocity, so that the ball is moving either up and right, down and right, down and left, or up and left, with equal probability!

 2) 30 POINTS Modify the code to make some noise.
 You can:
  - Make the ball "boop" when it bounces off a paddle or the top borders!